-Located on a 10-acre site between Wembley and Grand Prairie, this museum pays homage to the long-horned dinosaur that roamed the land in northwestern Alberta millions of years ago.
-The museum features extensive gallery spaces, two classrooms, a 64-seat theatre, research and collection areas, a restaurant, and a gift shop on three levels.
+Located on a 10-acre site between Wembley and Grand Prairie, this museum pays homage to the long-horned dinosaur that roamed northwestern Alberta millions of years ago.
+The museum features extensive gallery spaces, two classrooms, a 64-seat theater, research and collection areas, a restaurant and a gift shop on three levels.
 High windows and a spacious interior with a unique timber truss design create a truly exceptional museum experience.

-Building Information Modeling (BIM) was used extensively to estimate earthwork, the layout, surveying, concrete foundations, glulaminated timbers and structural steel.
-The tender was tailored to the building’s design and requested that the formwork, structural steel, and glulam members incorporate the use of modeling and collaborate with the designer’s Rhino model to achieve the geometry.
-Each team used a form of modeling PCL was able to bring together in one collaborative model, allowing the teams to check the geometry, connections, and transitions, and resulting in minimal errors during the construction of the concrete foundations and slabs, structural steel, and glulaminated timber framing.
-This also enabled comprehensive planning; questions that arose from the digital creation and amalgamation of the four models were answered before activity started, resulting in continuous work with no downtime spent waiting for answers.
-It also minimized travel, room, and board costs.
+The team used building information modeling to estimate earthwork, the layout, surveying, concrete foundations, glulaminated timbers and structural steel.
+The project team also tailored the tender to the building’s design and requested that the formwork, structural steel and glulam members incorporate the use of modeling and collaborate with the designer’s Rhino model to achieve the geometry.
+Bringing each team’s model into one collaborative model, allowed the teams to check the geometry, connections and transitions and resulted in minimal errors during concrete foundations and slabs, structural steel and glulaminated timber framing construction.
+It also allowed the team to flag and answer any questions that arose from the amalgamated model before activity started, resulting in continuous work with no downtime spent.